Into the Cold: A George Smiley Primer

-John le Carré has brought back his most celebrated creation, George Smiley, in A Legacy of Spies.
-It has been 27 years since his last appearance in The Secret Pilgrim.
+It has been nearly 30 years since George Smiley’s last appearance in The Secret Pilgrim.
 Here’s a refresher of the master spy’s collected adventures.

 Samuel Fennan—a civil servant who had been anonymously accused of being a communist—committed suicide following a routine security check conducted by Smiley.
 Smiley’s boss, Maston, blames him for grilling Fennan excessively, but Smiley knows he didn’t interrogate the man beyond simple lines of questioning.
 In fact, he had let Fennan know he was in the clear.
 Now, because the suicide is an embarrassing detail to be swept under the rug, Smiley is being indirectly framed for Fennan’s death.
 One of my favorite lines in this debut adventure comes when Smiley wearily eyes his spineless boss, thinking, “You’re dangerous, Maston.
 You’re weak and frightened.
 Anyone’s neck before yours, I know.
 You’re looking at me that way—measuring me for the rope.”

 Smiley visits Fennan’s wife, Elsa, at Maston’s encouraging, who nearly convinces Smiley that her husband was indeed driven to that point of severe depression by his meeting with Smiley.
 But fate intervenes when the phone rings.
 Smiley answers the call expecting it to be Maston, but it’s a wake-up reminder (from the dark ages, young readers, before cell phones) meant for Fennan.
 Why would a man planning to kill himself have requested to receive a wake-up call?